giantswarm/fmt/javascript/general_style_guide.md

 ### Selectors

-We access the store from components using `mapStateToProps`, a `useSelector` hook, or selectors.
+We can access the store from our components by using `mapStateToProps` or a `useSelector` hook.
+In `mapStateToProps` we prefer that you use a selector function, especially when computing derived data.

 Selectors live in the `.src/selectors/` directory.
 They can be: